A Answers (21)

 Cardiovascular specialist Dr. Merle Myerson explains the definition of prediabetes.
 Watch Dr. Myerson's video for important tips and information about heart health.

-Pauline Shipley, Endocrinology, Diabetes & Metabolism, answered on behalf of NorthShore University HealthSystemThis is a fasting blood sugar level between 101 and 126 and post-meal sugars more than 140 but less than 200.
+Pauline Shipley, MD, Endocrinology/diabetes/metabolism, answered on behalf of NorthShore University HealthSystemThis is a fasting blood sugar level between 101 and 126 and post-meal sugars more than 140 but less than 200.
 A combination of these means a diagnosis of pre-diabetes.
 If these criteria are met, a physician will advise a regimen of diet, exercise and weight loss to delay or prevent progression to diabetes.

 Academy of Nutrition and Dietetics answeredPre-diabetes is a condition in which blood sugar levels are higher than normal, but not high enough to be classified as diabetes.
 Pre-diabetes may be related to too little insulin being produced or decreased response to insulin by the body.
 People diagnosed with pre-diabetes have a higher risk of developing diabetes in the future.